Higher education in West Bengal

 The Indian state of West Bengal is the site of India's first modern university.
 Thirty-three universities are listed in the state by the University Grants Commission.

 In West Bengal the medium of instruction in colleges and universities is usually Bengali or English.
 Diploma, certificate courses, advanced diploma program, postgraduate courses and doctoral programs are offered.
 Research programs offered by the universities are conducted with the aid of specialised institutes.

+Many state universities face serious infrastructural and administrative challenges, including inadequate basic facilities, a shortage of permanent faculty, and insufficient permanent librarians and administrative and finance staff.
+Concerns have also been raised regarding the timely provision of course certificates at Baba Saheb Ambedkar Education University, Gour Banga University, Rabindra Bharati University, Raiganj University, Rani Rashmoni Green University, and Biswa Bangla University.
+These shortcomings may affect academic administration, student services, and the overall functioning of higher education institutions.